clover/codelab-remote-pay-cloud/README.md

 };
 ```

 You can now test how a declined transaction is handled.
 Connect to the Clover device, enter an amount, select the **Manual card entry?** checkbox, and then click **Charge** to start a sale.
-On the Clover device, tap the "Type Card" button, and enter the following card information:
+On the Clover device, tap **Type Card**, and enter the following card information:

 ```
 Card Number: 4005571702222222